Turkmenistan entry requirements for Uganda passport holders

 May be checked

 Ugandan passport holders need a visa to enter Turkmenistan.
-You must arrange this before you travel — there is no visa on arrival or e-visa option.
-Processing can take several weeks, so plan ahead.
+You must arrange this before you travel — there is no visa-on-arrival option for Ugandan citizens.
+Plan ahead and apply through the nearest Turkmen embassy or consulate, as the process can take several weeks.

 Entry requirements